Libya: Militia says Moammar Gadhafi son freed

 A trial was held in Libya's capital, with Gadhafi facing charges relating to attempts to suppress the revolution uprising, including the killing of protesters -- a crime punishable by death.

-In 2015 the Tripoli court found him guilty sentenced Gadhafi in absentia to death by firing squad.
+In 2015 the Tripoli court found him guilty and sentenced Gadhafi in absentia to death by firing squad.

 The UN High Commissioner for Human Rights criticized the trial, asserting that it failed to meet international standards for fair trials.